The Clay Therapy Guide

 3. Cortisol Drops

-After about 45 minutes, your blood cortisol levels are measurably lower.
-Meanwhile, feel-good neurochemicals like dopamine, and serotonin rise.
+After about 45 minutes, your stress hormone levels measurably decrease.
+Feel-good chemicals like dopamine and serotonin rise to fill the gap.

 4. Your Reward System Wakes Up